rust-lang/rust/src/doc/guide.md

 Rust can't find this function.
 That makes sense, as we didn't write it yet!

-In order to share this codes with our tests, we'll need to make a library crate.
+In order to share this code with our tests, we'll need to make a library crate.
 This is also just good software design: as we mentioned before, it's a good idea to put most of your functionality into a library crate, and have your executable crate use that library.
 This allows for code re-use.